AntonioLCM/PCS/README.md

 # Agent-based evacuation model based on lab42
 ## Overview
-In this project our goal was to find a different configuration of emergency arrows that leads to a faster evacuation compared to the current configuration of arrows.
+In this project our goal was to find a configuration of emergency arrows that leads to a faster evacuation compared to the current configuration of arrows.
 The pathfinding algorithm used in our evacuation model is the a* algorithm, the visualization of the simulation is done with mesa.

 ## Usage and dependencies
 1. Clone the repository